One song, several angles

-No single recording is the song.
+Read the Essay →No single recording is the song.
 Each is one way in — one honest angle on a composition larger than any version of it.
-The triangulation method is the practice of giving a song several distinct renditions, so that together they triangulate the true song behind them all: the one you never hear directly, only infer from where the renditions converge.
+Triangulation is the practice of giving a song several distinct renditions, selected and sequenced because each reveals something the others do not: together they point toward the underlying song, converged on but never reduced to any one of them.

 A spare rendition shows the bones.
 A cinematic one shows the emotional architecture.
 A rhythm-led one shows its kinetic logic.
 Each is partial.
-The Song is what you reconstruct from all of them.
+The Song is what persists across all of them.

 Hear it on the listen pageGuitar, voice, room.
 The structure of the song with nothing to hide behind — one true angle, not the whole.